MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 ## Microsoft.PowerShell.Utility.PSManageBreakpointsInRunspace

 In PowerShell 7.0, the experiment enables the **BreakAll** parameter on the `Debug-Runspace` and `Debug-Job` cmdlets to allow users to decide if they want PowerShell to break immediately in the current location when they attach a debugger.

-In PowerShell 7.1, this experiment adds the **Runspace** parameter to the ` *-PSBreakpoint` cmdlets.
+In PowerShell 7.1, this experiment also adds the **Runspace** parameter to the `*-PSBreakpoint` cmdlets.

 - `Disable-PSBreakpoint`
 - `Enable-PSBreakpoint`